 Treatment if your dog has food poisoning from Spoiled meat

 Once your dog’s stomach has expelled all the foul or toxic food, his condition should improve.
-If he is still vomiting after a few hours or have loose or runny stools after 24 hours, consult with your vet as soon as possible.
+If he is still vomiting after a few hours or has loose or runny stools after 24 hours, you’ll want to consult with your vet as soon as possible.

 Your vet will usually administer anti-diarrhea and anti-vomiting medication to help the dog keep his food down during recovery.

 If your canine seems weak or in pain, visit the vet and bring a stool sample.
 This will help the vet quickly determine the source of the problem.
 If the dog tests positive for Botulism, the vet may prescribe an antitoxin.
 To keep your dog’s energy up, he may be hooked to an IV.